 They did go back to normal after a couple of weeks, but I wasn’t very happy about it at the time!
 I mean, seriously, I still have to look pregnant and have swollen feet while recouping from abdominal surgery, having the worst period of my life, and taking care of this new adorable baby??
 Give me a break!

-Katie has an amazing article that goes through a lot of these hormonal and other issues that you might face after any childbirth.
-You should really check that out here.
+Katie has an amazing article that goes through a lot of these hormonal and other issues that you might face after any childbirth and also the steps you need to take for recovering after childbirth.

 Some of the issues she discusses include still looking pregnant, shakes, chills, night sweats, hormonal mood swings, afterpains, and more.
 It’s the best article I’ve read on the subject and really helped me feel prepared for my son’s birth.
 I read it multiple times before my son was born.